Modern Foreign Language

 • To encourage tolerance and a willingness to work co-operatively.

-We are a one and a half form entry school and therefore it is essential that our lessons are differentiated to create lessons that are tailored to the child and as inclusive as possible.
+We are a one-and-a-half-form entry school and therefore it is essential that our lessons are differentiated to create lessons that are tailored to the child and as inclusive as possible.
 It is our intention to ensure that every child has access to quality teaching in MFL.
-Detailed medium plans have been created along with a progression of skills document to enable us to deliver effective French lessons.
 It is our intention to ensure that every child has access to quality teaching in this area.

 We have recently introduced a new French Curriculum that is fun, both to teach and to learn.
 The National Curriculum requires children’s language learning to begin in Year 3 (Key Stage 2) but our belief is to encourage and enlighten children’s knowledge of French at the earliest opportunity.

 Our assessed lessons begin in Year 3 and continue through to Year 6.
 The MFL curriculum has been designed to progressively develop skills in French.
-We are currently using the Rising Stars scheme to deliver our French lessons.
+We are currently using the Language Angels scheme to deliver our French lessons.
 These ensure children acquire a bank of vocabulary organised around topics.
 They ensure development is progressive as they build on previous knowledge from units already studied.
 All children in KS2 are taught French in a weekly discrete lesson.
-This is delivered by the class teacher or another qualified teacher during PPA.
+This is delivered by the class teacher or another qualified teacher.
 Pupils receive a MFL book in at the commencement of Year 3 and this book stays with them throughout their KS2 education.

 In September at D’Eyncourt, we traditionally celebrate ‘International Day of Languages’.
-Each KS2 phase is given a country to celebrate for a day.
+Each Key Stage phase is given a country to celebrate for a day.
 Researching the language and the culture gives the children an opportunity to develop their understanding of their place in the world.
-KS1 are given France to research.
-This gives opportunities to expose them to the French culture and language, preparing them for their KS2 lessons.

-In July, the school celebrates ‘Bastille Day’ where there is an opportunity to use their skills for a ‘purpose’.
+In July, the school celebrates ‘Bastille Day’ where there is an opportunity to use their skills for a ‘purpose’ and we encourage the use of French throughout the school.
 Which is fundamental to our philosophy of MFL learning.